jumbo-tech-campus/Styleguide/swift/unit_tests.md

 The `...Double` suffix is coined as wel for this goal, derived from body-double, but this term on it's own only adds confusion.
 In the end calling your 'minimal' implementation of a class a `Mock` feels most natural, where a mock is build up from two parts;
  - Captures: Basically the Mocks as described above.
 They register the captured method calls
  - Stubs: Stubs as described above

+ Both captures and stubs should be stored in a struct which can be instantiated without pasing parameters.
+ `Stubs` speaks for itself.
+It contains stubs for both variables & method calls.
+Stubs should either be defined as an optional or with a default value.
+ Within `Captures` nested structs should be defined for each method to capture, in these nested structs the paramters of a function call shoud be stored.
+The definition of each variable within `Captures` should be optional.
+This way by checking the `Captures` variable for nil you can see wether or not a function is called, plus you can check the individual paramters passed to the call.

 This way we have one object to wrap a full protocol in, having both mocking and stubbing capabilities.